The Courts of Idleness

-Plot
+Contents

-The book includes two main collections of short stories: “Book I: How Some Passed Out of The Courts for Ever” which consists mainly of pre-war frivolities, and “Book II: How Others Left the Courts Only to return” which relates post-war tales.
+The book includes two main collections of short stories: Book I: How Some Passed Out of The Courts for Ever which consists mainly of pre-war frivolities, and Book II: How Others Left the Courts Only to return which relates post-war tales.
 Dividing the groups is a single-story “Interlude”.

 The first story of Book I has the characters in London, after which they proceed to the island of Rih (a thinly-disguised Madeira).
 The final story concludes with the sudden end of the male characters, now serving in the Great War, who hear a sound which some interpret as a ship's siren and others as the sound of a heavy gun.
 A moment later, all are killed in the crater of a great shell.

 The Interlude features a unique set of characters, initially in Scotland on the opening day of the Great War, and subsequently on the Western Front.

 The stories of Book II return to the entirely different 'Berry' set of characters from The Brother of Daphne collection, with the addition of Adèle Feste, an American.
 The first two stories of this Book immediately follow those of the earlier collection.
 Next come three stories set at the end of the war in which the Berry & Co. characters meet in Egypt and, joined by Adèle, travel home via Rome.
 The volume closes with a final story, "Nemesis”, in which Berry and Boy are back in London.